-The Board of Directors held four meetings during the fiscal year ended December 29, 2012.
-During 2012, each director attended 75% or more of the aggregate of the meetings of the Board of Directors and the meetings held by all committees of the Board on which such director served.
+The Board of Directors held four meetings during the fiscal year ended December 28, 2013.
+During 2013, each director attended 75% or more of the aggregate of the meetings of the Board of Directors and the meetings held by all committees of the Board on which such director served.
 The Board of Directors strongly encourages that directors make a reasonable effort to attend the Company's Annual Meeting.
-All of the then current members of the Board of Directors attended the Company's 2012 Annual Meeting of Stockholders.
+All of the then current members of the Board of Directors attended the Company's 2013 Annual Meeting of Stockholders.

 The Board of Directors has established four standing committees: the Audit Committee, the Compensation Committee, the Finance Committee and the Nominating and Corporate Governance Committee.
 Each of these committees has a written charter approved by the Board.
-Copies of the charters can be obtained free of charge from the Company's web site, www.fossil.com, by contacting the Company at the address appearing on the first page of this proxy statement to the attention of Investor Relations, or by telephone at (972) 234-2525.
+Copies of the charters can be obtained free of charge from the Company's web site, www.fossilgroup.com, by contacting the Company at the address appearing on the first page of this Proxy Statement to the attention of Investor Relations, or by telephone at (972) 234-2525.

-The committees on which the directors serve as of March 22, 2013 and the number of committee meetings held in fiscal 2012 are shown in the chart below.
+The committees on which the directors serve as of March 27, 2014 and the number of committee meetings held in fiscal 2013 are shown in the chart below.

 Director Audit Committee Compensation Committee Finance Committee Nominating and Corporate Governance Committee

 Elaine Agather Х X (Chairperson)

 Jeffrey N. Boyer X (Chairperson) Х

+William B. Chiasson Х

 Diane L. Neal Х Х

 Thomas M. Nealon Х Х

 Elysia Holt Ragusa Х X (Chairperson)

 James E. Skinner Х X (Chairperson)

-Michael Steinberg Х Х

-Donald J. Stone Х

 James M. Zimmerman Х Х

-Number of Committee Meetings in
+Number of Committee

-fiscal 2012: 9 9 5 4
+Meetings in fiscal 2013: 9 5 4 4